-Timaru Draft District Plan
+Timaru District Plan

 The Timaru District Plan has recently undergone a review and this included the heritage section.
-The first draft of the plan has recently been released and section HH Historical heritage includes the following introduction:
+A draft District Plan has now been released and section HH Historical heritage includes the following introduction:

 "The Council has a responsibility to recognise and provide for the protection of historic heritage within the Timaru District from inappropriate subdivision, use and development.
 Heritage buildings, monuments, structures and sites embody and provide a context for the identity of rural, settlement and urban communities within the District.
 They can also provide valuable connections with, and information about, the past and the people who came before us.